mikiAtomMines/Automation/README.md

         Connection port number.
 The port number is not device-specific and can be chosen to be any number between 49152 and 65536.
 Some manufacturers might recommend some other numbers.

-This class connects to a device which uses TCP-IP protocol to communicate.
-The connection is established via a socket object from the socket library.
+This class connects to a device through a socket connection to communicate.
 To connect to the device, an IPv4 address must be provided.
-If provided, the object will automatically attempt to establish a connection.
-If none is provided, a connection must be made manually using the connect() method.
+The object will automatically attempt to establish a connection.
+If it fails, it will reattempt 10 times.

 #### Properties
-- ip4_address
+- ip4_address : str
-- port
+- port : int

 #### Methods
 - _query(qry)
+  - :param qry: bytes
+  - :returns: bytes or error string

 - _command(cmd)
+  - :param cmd: bytes
+  - :returns: None or error string

 - connect()
+  - :returns: None
+  - :raises: OSError

 - disconnect()
+  - :returns: None

 ## Classes from device_type.py